Most musicians would sooner give you their house keys and credit card numbers than talk about their private lives.

-In fact, a closer examination of the songs reveals a will to find hope in the embers of a burnt-out love.
+A closer examination of the songs reveals a will to find hope in the embers of a burnt-out love.
 In "Are You Alright?"
 Williams generously worries over the welfare of someone who left her.
 "Learning How to Live" sees her vowing to "make the most of what you left me with," while in "Where Is My Love?" she transcends loneliness to envision a stranger who'll one day be by her side.
-Even the title itself, "West," likens Williams' love to America's optimistic push toward the California coast.
+Even the title itself, West, likens Williams' love to America's optimistic push toward the California coast.

 Ah, Car Wheels on a Gravel Road.
 That's the 1998 album that changed everything for Williams.
-Before that CD, she was a cult writer, known mainly by critics and fellow musicians who prized her for her brutally realized love songs -- and for a voice marked by an untamable Southern twang (Williams originally hails from Louisiana).
-At the time, Williams was also known for her spectacular lack of productivity.
-In the first 13 years of her career she produced only four albums.
+Before that CD, she was a cult writer, known mainly by critics and fellow musicians who prized her for her brutally realized love songs -- and for a voice marked by an untamable Southern twang (she hails from Louisiana).
+At the time, Williams was also known for her lack of productivity.
+In the first 13 years of her career, she produced only four albums.

-But after Car Wheels won a Grammy and went gold, it kicked off a prolific period.
+But Car Wheels, which won a Grammy and went gold, kicked off a prolific period.
 With the boutique label Lost Highway solidly behind her, Williams has churned out four releases in the past six years, selling up to 400,000 copies of each.
 On March 25, she'll headline the 6,000-seat Radio City Music Hall for the first time (a bump up from her usual niche at the 3,000-capacity Beacon).

 If Williams' career has heated up in the past decade, her love life has been slower to boil.
 She has often talked publicly of her bad relationships.
 One old lover died of a drug overdose.
-Another, more recent one, abused her, as well as drugs.
+A more recent one abused her as well as drugs.
 "I was addicted to bad boys," she admits.
 "It was almost a drug in itself.
 I had to get past it."
-She says she finally has, in the past two years.
+She says she finally has in the past two years.

 Halfway through making West, Williams met Tom Overby, whom she calls the love of her life.
 "Some people find that when they're 19 or 20," Williams says.
 "It took me a bit longer."

-The two first met briefly at an in-store appearance by Williams at a Best Buy in Minneapolis five years ago.
+The two met briefly at an in-store appearance by Williams at a Best Buy in Minneapolis five years ago.
 (He was managing the store at the time.)
-They were reintroduced by mutual friends in Los Angeles in the past two years, and from there, things heated up.
+They were re-introduced by mutual friends in Los Angeles in the past two years and from there, things heated up.
 Now they're engaged.